 Why build modular?

-When you choose Structural Modulars, Inc., you are choosing experience, quality, and craftsmanship.
-Modular homes at SMI are constructed using the same standards that stick-built homes use, but with one BIG difference…our modular homes are constructed inside, avoiding damage from the weather.
+When you choose Structural Modulars, Inc. to build your new home, you are choosing experience, quality, and craftsmanship.
+SMI modular homes are constructed using the same standards that stick-built homes use, but with one BIG difference…our modular homes are constructed inside, avoiding damage and delays due to weather.

 First, we will partner you with an approved SMI builder in your geographical area.
 Your builder will take you through the new home modular build process step by step.